-In the meantime, the City is exploring with FPL its requirements for undergrounding the electric lines when a new street, 2nd Street west of 2nd Avenue, is constructed.
+23. In the meantime, the City is exploring with FPL its requirements for undergrounding the electric lines when a new street, 2nd Street west of 2nd Avenue, is constructed.
 On October 18, 2021, City staff met with FPL representatives to discuss this project.
 The first step is for the City to obtain from each property owner an easement that will allow FPL to put its underground line and its above ground transformers.
 A letter was sent to each property owners with November 12th as the deadline for a response.
-The responses will be presented to the Commission at its December 6th meeting.
+As most of the lot owners in the 100 and 200 block of 2nd Street support the undergrounding project, the City Commission at its December 6th meeting approved the advertising of bids to repave the 100 block of 2nd Street and the construction of the new road in the 200 block west of 2nd Avenue.